 Our workshops spark authentic conversation.

-We empower you to be a positive force for change in your own community.
+We support you to be a positive force for difference making in your own community.

 A Series of Conversations

-We bring people together to talk about what’s happening in their lives and why it matters to the whole community or institution.
+We bring people together to talk about what’s happening in their lives and why it matters to the whole community.

 Instead of bringing an outside agenda, we cultivate conversations around the needs and interests of the community.
 Our conversational workshops set up a framework for honest, healing dialogue to ultimately ignite positive change within a community.

-Workshops are designed to create conversation around specific topics relevant to community members, parents, and teachers.
-Most workshops are structured in a series of 3.
+Workshops are designed to create community conversations around specific topics relevant to community members.
+Most workshops are structured in a 3-6 part series.
 Topics include:

-Restorative Practices - How can we restore harmony and understanding in community or between individuals?
+Restorative Practices - How can we restore harmony and understanding between individuals, within families and in communities?

 Trauma - What kind of trauma has occurred, and how can we heal the negative effects caused by trauma?

-Advocacy - How can parents and teachers advocate for their students, and how can kids advocate for themselves?
+Advocacy - How can parents and teachers advocate for young people, and how can young people advocate for themselves?

 Join the conversation on Facebook